 NU-Q dean delivers keynote address at OSCE

-Dr. Everette E. Dennis, NU-Q dean and CEO, gave the keynote address at a meeting of the Organization on Security and Cooperation in Europe (OSCE) that took up the role of free media in the context of the politico-military, economic and human dimensions of security.
+Dr. Everette E. Dennis, NU-Q dean and CEO, gave the keynote address at the Ministerial Council Meeting of the Organization on Security and Cooperation in Europe (OSCE) that took up the role of free media in the context of the politico-military, economic and human dimensions of security.
+The meeting took place at the Hofburg Palace in Vienna, Austria, on December 7-8, 2017.

 The dean decried attacks on the news media by governments that are "rampant and growing and where security arguments are used as a great infringement on human freedom ... and detrimental to human well-being and security itself.
 [Download the full speech.]